Our mission

 Daniel is an experienced senior executive and company director with 25 years’ experience in research, scholarly publishing and sci/med comms.
 Daniel obtained a PhD in Neuroanatomy from The University of Auckland under Sir Professor Richard Faull, and then worked as a postdoctoral scientist in Cambridge, UK, researching neurodegenerative diseases.
 This was followed by a stint at Nature Publishing Group in London and then 16 years at a Japan-based scientific and medical communications agency.

 Daniel joined Cure Parkinson’s NZ as Chief Executive in October 2022, taking on the ambitious mission of finding a cure for Parkinson’s disease.
-With a deep understanding of the science around Parkinson’s disease, connections with the Parkinson’s disease research community globally, and a knack for developing meaningful relationships, Daniel is taking Cure Parkinson’s NZ forward into the next stage of our evolution from.
+With a deep understanding of the science around Parkinson’s disease, connections with the Parkinson’s disease research community globally, and a knack for developing meaningful relationships, Daniel is driving the Cure Parkinson’s NZ mission forward to end Parkinson’s as we know it.

 In his spare time Daniel sits on the Board of YSAR, a youth training and development organisation, and is a volunteer Coastguard Rescue Vessel skipper on the Hibiscus Coast north of Auckland.